 During the 1950's and 1960's, Coates also appeared in a number of classic television series including Gunsmoke, Perry Mason, The Untouchables, The Virginian, Lone Ranger, The Cisco Kid and The Patty Duke Show.

 From time to time, Coates continues to appear in film and on television (Baby Maker (1970), A Whisper Kills (1988), Goodnight Sweet Marilyn (1989), Kiss Shot (1989) and Mrs. Lambert Remembers Love (1991)).

 Most recently, in 1994, Ms. Coates appeared as "Ellen Lane", the Terri Hatcher version of Lois Lane's mother, for the first season finale episode of Lois & Clark.
 The episode was called.
 "The House of Luthor" (episode # 21 of season 1), originally airing 5/8/1994.
 This episode was the cliffhanger leading to season two, in which Lois considered marrying Lex Luthor.

-In the nearly forty-years since she appeared on The Adventures of Superman, Phyllis Coates has been reluctant to do interviews concerning the series or George Reeves, and has appeared at only a few conventions or signings.
+In the nearly sixty-years since she appeared on The Adventures of Superman, Phyllis Coates has been reluctant to do interviews concerning the series or George Reeves, and has appeared at only a few conventions or signings.
 She presently lives in California, and is active in the SPCA.